 What are the stages of gum disease?

 The initial stage is gingivitis, where gums become red and swollen and may bleed during brushing.
 The next stage is early periodontitis, where gums recede and pockets form between the teeth and gums.
 The third stage is moderate periodontitis, which involves deeper pockets.
-There is also an increase in bone loss and possible tooth mobility at this stage.
+At this stage, there is an increase in bone loss and loose teeth.

 Advanced periodontitis is the final stage.
 The patient will experience severe tooth and bone loss, gum recession, and tooth loss.
 Early detection and intervention are critical to preventing gum disease progression.

 How many teeth can a dental bridge replace?